 Made from black tea infused with spices, Thai milk tea is creamy and sweet with a tinge of bitterness.

 This aromatic beverage gets its sweetness from condensed milk and sugar and is served with ice.

 A great part of this drink is its price.
 At just 20 baht, you can enjoy this delicious and refreshing Thai drink.

 Strolling around Bangkok or any city in Thailand, you may notice Roti carts at many street corners.

-Like a crispy pancake, Roti is a tasty pan-fried bread of Muslim origin.
-This Thai dessert is usually served with condensed milk and sugar and works great with savory fillings.
+Roti is a tasty pan-fried bread of Muslim origin, like a crispy pancake.
+This Thai dessert is served with condensed milk and sugar and works excellently with savory fillings.

 Different versions vary from vendor to vendor and province to province.

 I especially love banana Roti with banana and Nutella.
-It’s delightful to watch a street vendor skillfully prepare a plain roti by stretching and flipping the dough and expertly frying it up with oil and butter.
+Watching a street vendor skillfully prepare a plain roti by stretching and flipping the dough and expertly frying it up with oil and butter is delightful.

 Thai Coconut ice cream